 Looking out for potential candidates

-Not significantly when Remotebase simplifies the hiring process and connects you with a team of qualified remote developers in less than 24 hours; this saves you time and money as you look for a top-notch tech team with many skills.
+Not significantly when Remotebase simplifies the hiring process and connects you with a team of qualified remote developers in less than 24 hours; this saves you time and money as you look for a top-notch tech team full time developers with many skills.
 We also offer a free two-week trial, during which you can work with your developer team without paying anything upfront.

-Worth of Hiring Remote Developers: FAQs
+Hiring a Team of Remote Developers: FAQs

 1. Does the majority of web developers work from home?